Her First Ball

 "Her First Ball" is a 1921 short story by Katherine Mansfield.
 It was first published in The Sphere on 28 November 1921, and later reprinted in The Garden Party and Other Stories.

 Plot summary

 A young girl called Leila has come to the city to stay with her cousins.
 They are going to a ball.
-Leila is very excited: this is her first ball.
+Leila is excited: this is her first ball.
 Once there, she is both excited and terrified.
 After dancing with several young boys her own age, she dances with a wrinkly balding man who has been coming to balls for a while.
 This spoils her mood until she dances with a good looking young gentleman where her worries disappear.